dining at downton

 Dining at Downton: Flying Scotchman Cocktail

-I don't know about you, but I'm still recovering from the season 3 finale of Downton Abbey.
-To be fair, I'd had some warning; my sister told me of Dan Stevens' plans to leave the show long before that last episode.
-Josh and I spent the whole season discussing when and how the writers would… Continue reading Dining at Downton: Flying Scotchman Cocktail
+I don’t know about you, but I’m still recovering from the season 3 finale of Downton Abbey.
+To be fair, I’d had some warning; my sister told me of Dan Stevens’ plans to leave the show long before that last… Continue reading

 Dining at Downton: Irish stew